 Everyone pulls the occasional asshole move.
-The proper asshole acts like an asshole systematically: he interrupts too often, belittles his colleagues, and he barks orders when a polite request will do.
+The proper asshole acts like an asshole systematically: he [it's usually a he] interrupts too often, belittles his colleagues, and he barks orders when a polite request will do.
 He drives as if he owns the road.
 A mere jerk may do similar things, but not for the same reasons, and he might well apologise because he isn't immune to other people's sensitivities.

 The asshole on the other hand thinks that he is entitled to show up late for meetings, dominate the conversation, and set normal courtesy aside.
 He'll vigorously and brazenly defend his behaviour, and certainly won't apologise.